tarasglek/taras.glek.net.old/content/post/Moto-Z-has-10x-less-lag-than-pixel.md

 <p>The key option is <code>nobarrier</code>.
 This effectively makes fsync() a no-op and explains most of the difference in performance.
 See <a href="http://xfs.org/index.php/XFS_FAQ">XFS FAQ</a> for the best description of <em>nobarrier</em> feature.
 This is where most of the performance difference comes from.
 Moto-Z is either awesome and implemented a RAM-cache solution for cellphones, or they are betting on excellent crash-recovery abilities of f2fs or they are really brave on behalf of users.
-Even if they didn&rsquo;t implement battery-backed-RAM-cache for their NAND and that f2fs isn&rsquo;t overly horrible at recovering from crashes this is probably still the right choice.
-As a user, I&rsquo;m much happier to have a long-lasting phone that might forget a couple of seconds of data than a device that has to be trashed after a year of use.</p>
+Even if they didn’t implement battery-backed-RAM-cache for their NAND and that f2fs isn’t overly horrible at recovering from crashes this is probably still the right choice.
+As a user, I’m much happier to have a long-lasting phone that might forget a couple of seconds of data than a device that has to be trashed after a year of use.</p>

 <p>If anyone has root on Pixel and Moto-Z, would be interesting to see if underlying block devices perform differently.
 I suspect they are very similar and that Motorola differentiates entirely in software.</p>